 Many people think certain folk treatments and hypnosis eliminate warts.
-Since warts can go away without treatment, it’s hard to know if it’s the folk treatment worked or the warts just went away.
+Since warts can go away without treatment, it’s hard to know if it’s the folk treatment worked or warts just went away.

 Consult Dr. Harold F. Farber, MD if you’re not certain about the best way to deal with a wart.

 To prevent warts from dispersing, the Center for Dermatology, Laser, and Cosmetic Surgery recommends the following:

 - Wear flip-flops or pool shoes in public showers, locker rooms, and swimming areas.

 - Do not touch someone’s rash.

 - Keep foot warts as moisture tends to allow warts to spread.

 Center for Dermatology, Laser, and Cosmetic Surgery

 915 Montgomery Avenue

 Narberth, PA 19072